digitalfabrik/lunes-cms/README.md

 ]
 ```
 ## List of documents
 List of available documents.
 A document is an item to be learned and consists of an image, multiple correct answers, and other details.
 If training set ID is provided as a parameter, the list will return only documents belonging to the training set.
+A valid API-Key may be required.
 ### Request
 ```http
 GET /api/documents/[TRAINING_SET_ID] HTTP/1.1